kuangyu0801/kuangyu0801.github.io/README.md

 ### Request App Permissions
 谷歌官方介紹[https://developer.android.com/training/permissions/requesting](https://developer.android.com/training/permissions/requesting)
 我找到的youtube教學跟source code[https://codinginflow.com/tutorials/android/run-time-permission-request](https://codinginflow.com/tutorials/android/run-time-permission-request)
 On Android 6.0 (API level 23) and higher, user not only have to declare permission in manifest.xml but also need to acquire permission at runtime.
-For version below (API level 32), Request permission特別麻煩，主要分成好5個stage:
+For version below (API level 32), only declare permission in manifest.xml is required and permission is acquired at install-time/compile-time.

+Request permission特別麻煩，主要分成好5個stage:
  1. check Android version
  2. check permission via public method **ActivityCompat.checkSelfPermission()**